Triangular arrangements on the projective plane: Roots-of-Unity-Arrangement

-Then either we have less solutions than before or the added condition is a consequence of the others.
-Indeed, suppose that for a fixed $p$ we have exactly the same solutions, this means that the added condition is a linear combination of the previous ones, i.e.
+Then, either we have fewer solutions than before, or the added condition is a consequence of the others.
+In particular, suppose that for a fixed $p$, we have exactly the same solutions; this means that the added condition is a linear combination of the previous ones, \textit{i.e.}\